The BedJet is one of the most intriguing sleep products I’ve tried, promising to both cool or heat your bed as the seasons change.

 This method of in-bed cooling has been demonstrated by infra-red cameras to provide the most rapid removal of body heat and body moisture from a bed of any product on the market today

 If cooling is your main need then, the BedJet gets a big thumbs up from me.
-I found I felt cooler, was sweating less in the night and the air flow in the AirComforter sheet (see below) kept me cool without disturbing my sleep.
+I found I felt cooler, sweat less in the night, and the air flow in the AirComforter sheet (see below) kept me cool without disturbing my sleep.

 How it works

-In many ways, the heating is even more impressive than the cooling; the BedJet is capable of warming your bed so quickly, it redefines the meaning of ‘pre-heat’.
+In some ways, the heating is even more impressive than the cooling; the BedJet is capable of warming your bed so quickly, it redefines the meaning of ‘pre-heat’.